-Chicken 65 recipe, Learn with step by step photos how to make chicken 65 recipe at home – a popular South Indian restaurant style chicken starter.
+Chicken 65 recipe, Learn with step by step photos how to make chicken 65 recipe at home – a popular South Indian restaurant style chicken starter made with boneless meat.
 There are so many ways of making chicken 65, all totally different from one another with different styles Andhra style or hyderabadi style, Madurai style, restaurant style etc. I have tried quite a lot and ended up concluding this as one of the best chicken 65 recipe, which is worth serving as a starter for any parties.

 Chicken 65 recipe has roughly been adapted from Vahchef’s recipe, I have tried it countless number of times since 5 years (much before I became a food blogger).
 It has never turned me down even when I make this for a crowd.
 The changes, I made to the original recipe is I use a freshly ground homemade garlic chili seasoning instead of the store bought one which he suggests.
 It took a while for me to come out with a good spicy flavorful seasoning.

 I prefer not to use egg since it makes the chunks soggy and smelly once cooled down.
 This recipe can be made even without yogurt and egg if you desire.
 The result will still be juicy and soft chicken.
 If you make the chicken 65 without egg, it can be kept for few hrs while there will be no change in the taste and flavor.
 It can be refrigerated for later use and heated as well.
 But eating reheated meat often is not a good idea.